Nikon D7500 vs Olympus TG-5

 Review summary: Nikon D7500 vs Olympus TG-5

 So what is the bottom line?
 Which of the two cameras – the Nikon D7500 or the Olympus TG-5 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Nikon D7500: